Registration exam - NZREX Clinical

-To find out if you need to sit NZREX Clinical as part of your pathway to gaining registration in New Zealand, use our handy self-assessment tool.
+To find out if you need to sit NZREX Clinical as part of your pathway to gaining registration in New Zealand, use our Registration self assessment tool.

 You are eligible to apply to sit the NZREX Clinical examination if you:

-- hold a primary medical qualification listed in the AVICENNA Directory for medicine
+- hold a primary medical degree from a university medical school listed in the World Directory of Medical Schools.

-- have passed within the last 5 years the:
+- have passed one of the following within the last 5 years

 - Professional and Linguistic Assessments Board (PLAB) test Part 1

-- do not hold New Zealand registration within a special purpose (post-graduate training) scope of practice.
+- do not hold New Zealand registration within a Special purpose scope of practice (post-graduate training) scope of practice.

 There is no limit to the number of times you can sit this examination, however, you must meet our eligibility requirements each time you apply.